soni-ayush/documents/README.md

 # Kubernetes
 This section contains documents related to Kubernetes concepts and operations:

-- [kubernetes/kubernetes.md](kubernetes/kubernetes.md): Overview and key concepts of Kubernetes.
+- [Kubernetes Concepts](kubernetes/kubernetes.md): Overview and key concepts of Kubernetes.